 One of my favorite things about moving to a new place and exploring the area is checking out the local restaurants.

 You know, seeing who has the best coffee and where I can grab a quick lunch on the go.
 It’s a tough job, but someone has to do it. ;)

-Not only do they have both of our favorites (Chicken Makhani for me and Tandoori Lamb for Mike), but the Mango Lassis are to die for and the ambiance is charming.
+Not only do they have both of our favorites (Chicken Makhani for me and Tandoori Lamb for Mike).
+But also, the Mango Lassis are to die for and the ambiance is charming.
 And every meal comes with a simple salad of spring mix (no boring Iceberg lettuce here!) served with a sweet and spicy mango vinaigrette that they make in-house.